DaXcess/LCVR-Controller-Profiles/README.md

 # LCVR Controller Profiles

+> [!WARNING]
+> This repository is deprecated, and the functionality for controller profiles will be removed in a future LCVR update

 This repo contains a list of input binding overrides that can be used to make different kind of controllers work correctly with the [Lethal Company VR mod](https://github.com/DaXcess/LCVR).

 # Profiles